Sri Lanka Road Trip, this article is about the best formula for your road trip Sri Lanka

-1. The cultural triangle of Sri Lanka
+1. Cultural triangle of Sri Lanka

 2. A national park

-4. Beaches of Sri Lanka
+4. Beaches an essential part of every road trip of Sri Lanka

-5. Galle Fortress / Southern Sri Lanka
+5. Galle Fortress / Southern parts of the island

 6. Pinnawala elephant orphanage

 7. Bit of adventure (whitewater rafting, rainforest trekking, rock climbing…)

 Sri Lanka road trip is the best way to explore this fascinating tropical island and I believe every road trip Sri Lanka should be planned carefully in order to reflect the value of the natural, cultural, historical value of the country.
 This blog post is about a road trip to Sri Lanka and meant to serve the travellers who are looking for information to plan a memorable Sri Lanka road trip.

 The island is small in size but the country is big in holiday destination perspective.
 The country has stunning landscape, pristine beaches, fascinating culture, and century’s old archaeological sites.
 Nestled kissing the southern tip of India, the island is inhabited by 21 million people, it is difficult to think that someone easily overlooks the island in favour of other holiday destination in Asia, due to its popularity as a holiday destination.